Mexican navy sets net hooks in bid to help vaquita porpoise - NewsBreak

 Mexican navy sets net hooks in bid to help vaquita porpoise

-MEXICO CITY (AP) — The Mexican navy said Tuesday it has begun a controversial plan to drop concrete blocks onto the bottom of the Gulf of California to snag illegal nets that drown critically endangered vaquita marina porpoises.
+MEXICO CITY -- The Mexican navy said Tuesday it has begun a controversial plan to drop concrete blocks onto the bottom of the Gulf of California to snag illegal nets that drown critically endangered vaquita marina porpoises.

 As few as eight of the tiny, elusive porpoises remain in the Gulf, also known as the Sea of Cortez.
 It is the only place they live, and they cannot be captured and bred in captivity.